victor8504/Password-Locker/README.md

 This project can be accessed using the following link https://victor8504.github.io/Password-Locker/

 ## Setup/Installation Requirements
-* A user should  run ["python3.6 ('filename')"]command on your terminal.
+* Clone the repository
+* Ensure you have python3.6 installed in your computer.
+* install pyperclip $ python3.6 -m pip install pyperclip
-* Everything is well documented in the terminal from here
+* From the terminal navigate to the cloned project folder.
+* open terminal and go to the project folder, run $ ./run.py

 ## Requirments(for users)
 * To create an account with my details - log in and password